NeuroRehack/TheraView/README.md

 Set `AUTO_START_RECORDING` to `true` to begin recording as soon as the app launches.
 Set it to `false` to start in preview-only mode and wait for the web UI or Bluetooth remote to toggle recording.

+### Optional RTC module
+Enable the DS3231 overlay (for example by adding `dtoverlay=i2c-rtc,ds3231` to `/boot/firmware/config.txt`).
+When an RTC is present, the web UI shows the current RTC time beneath the Bluetooth status.

 Note: If you do not want the system to auto start on systemd or set up the hotspot, edit the config file at config/theraview.config and change these flags: ENABLE_SYSTEMD and ENABLE_HOTSPOT

 ---